List of parties to the Comprehensive Nuclear-Test-Ban Treaty

 The contracting states to the Comprehensive Nuclear-Test-Ban Treaty (CTBT) are the states that have signed and ratified the international agreement banning all nuclear explosions in all environments.
 Technically they will not be "parties" until the treaty enters into force, at which point these states will also be Member States of the Comprehensive Nuclear-Test-Ban Treaty Organization (CTBTO), which comes into existence upon entry into force of the treaty.
 Non-contracting states are also listed, including those that are signatories and those are not.
 States Signatories are Members of the CTBTO Preparatory Commission.

 On September 24, 1996, the Comprehensive Nuclear-Test-Ban Treaty (CTBT) was opened for signature.
 All five nuclear weapons states recognized under the Nuclear Non-Proliferation Treaty (China, France, Russia, the United Kingdom, and the United States) signed the treaty, with 66 other states following that day.
 Fiji became the first state to ratify the treaty on October 10, 1996.
-As of November 2024, 187 states have signed and 178 states have ratified the treaty.
-Most recently, Papua New Guinea ratified the treaty in March 2024.
+As of July 2026, 188 states have signed and 179 states have ratified the treaty.
+Most recently, Tonga ratified the treaty in July 2026.

 Signatures are received at the United Nations Headquarters in New York City by authorized representatives of the state.
 Ratification is achieved with the approval of either or both chamber of the legislature and executive of the state.
 The instrument of ratification serves as the document binding the state to the international treaty and can be accepted only with the validating signature of the head of state or other official with full powers to sign it.
 The instrument is deposited with the Secretary-General of the United Nations.

 Under the CTBT, there are 195 Annex 1 states which include a subset of 44 Annex 2 states.